actepi/actepir/README.md

 ## Package Versioning

 Following installation of this package, type "packageVersion('actepir')"" in the R console to show the package version.
-If it is suffixed with a 9000 number then you are using an unapproved development version.
+If it is suffixed with a 9000 number then you are using a development version.

 Released versions of this package will have version numbers consisting of three parts: